 Files uploaded in Channels are stored in SharePoint.

-Check out the Files section below for lots more helpful information on how to work with files in Teams.
+Check out the Files chapter below for lots more helpful information on how to work with files in Teams.

 That’s the limit!